IABTechLab/uid2docs/docs/guides/integration-advertiser-dataprovider-overview.md

 import Link from '@docusaurus/Link';

-# Advertiser/Data Provider Integration Guide
+# Advertiser/Data Provider Integration Overview

-This guide covers integration steps for organizations that collect user data and push it to other UID2 participants.
+This guide provides an overview of integration options for organizations that collect user data and push it to other UID2 participants.
 Data collectors include advertisers, data on-boarders, measurement providers, identity graph providers, third-party data providers, and any other organizations that send data to other participants.

-If you are using a Public Operator service hosted in the Snowflake Data Marketplace, see also [Snowflake Integration Guide](snowflake_integration.md).

 ## Advertiser/Data Provider Routes to Use UID2